jbostoen/itop-jb-powershell/readme.md

 }
 ```

-Mind that by default, iTop will currently not allow you to update/delete multiple objects at once.
+By default, iTop will currently not allow to update/delete multiple objects at once.
 There must be one HTTP request per update/delete.
 To facilitate this, a `-Batch:$true` parameter exists.

 Updating an organization for multiple persons.